zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.10.1 =
+* fix missing file from commit

+= 4.10.0 =
+* option to exclude thumbnails from optimization
+* options to delete Cloudflare cache for optimized images
+* method to define affilate codes for themes
+* error message when restore could not be performed
+* better handling of situations with files with different owner but with write permissions for all
+* fix bug for inner resize when setting and unsetting the resize parameter
+* fix bug for third-party WebP thumbnails registered in the 'sizes' metadata array which were sent to optimization.
+* check if function mb_convert_encoding exists before using it

 = 4.9.1 =
 * fix error for older WP versions which don't have wp_raise_memory_limit